TechnologyClassroom/SetupNotes/GNULinuxOnMacbooks.md

 * Click on the "Shut Down" button.
 If you are using a DVD, it will eject and ask you to press the enter key.

 # rEFIt can now be uninstalled
-* The first time I ran this guide, rEFIt loaded when I rebooted.
-The second time, the computer booted straight to grub.  ???
+* The first time I rebooted, the computer booted straight to grub.
+The second time I booted, rEFIt loaded.  ???
+In the rEFIt menu, you can only use the arrow keys and the enter or return key.
+Select "Boot EFI\ubuntu\grubx54.efi from EFI" to load the grub menu and Ubuntu Studio.
+Select "Boot Mac OS X from 10.6" to directly load Mac OS.

 # Configuring Ubuntu Studio